Study and working conditions

 Make sure you have a suitable place to work or study at home.

 Hybrid working raises some questions about what makes a good workplace at home.
-This page gives you some helpful information from our health and safety experts.
+Here you can find some helpful information from our health and safety experts.

 The golden rule to avoid physical problems when working and particularly when working at home is: vary the things you are doing, alternate typing with other activities (such as making phone calls or holding meetings) and change your posture by putting the backrest of your office chair in the free-float position or by standing up at regular intervals.
-Most students and staff will not have a sit-stand desk, but they may be able to use a kitchen bar or a bar table for parties.
+Not everyone has a sit-stand desk, but you may be able to use a kitchen bar or a bar table for parties.

 General tips for working at home